We have one of the largest selections of avalanche airbags on the web, a super knowledgeable staff and expert guides.

 Black Diamond battery operated airbag packs eliminate the need for cartridges.
 The airbag is inflated by a high speed battery-operated fan, and can be reused 4+ times on one charge.
 This system makes air travel with your airbag much easier and gives you the ability to practice inflation of your airbag at home or on snow knowing you have more than one activation per battery charge.

 Airbag Mechanism and Pack Adjustments

 Many manufacturers offer the option of swapping the airbag and its mechanism between multiple packs – this allows you to choose the size that is most appropriate for each trip without buying an entirely new pack with a second airbag mechanism (it’s the expensive part).
 ABS’s Vario system, for instance, lets you move its airbag “Base Unit” back and forth between several sizes of its own or other manufacturers’ bags.
-Mammut also has a removable system called R.A.S.
-(Removable Airbag System), which can be used with any of their R.A.S. packs or simply removed during the summer.
+Mammut also has two removable systems called R.A.S.
+(Removable Airbag System) and P.A.S.
+(Protection Airbag System), which can be used with either the R.A.S. or P.A.S. compatible packs or simply removed during the summer.
 Similarly, BCA lets you move the airbag and internals of its Float™ Series packs between its 22 liter and 32 liter models.